FreymundDeveloper/Generic-Catalog/README.md

 ## Questions

-All answers to questions are found in ".txt" or ".js" files within "./challenge".
+All answers to questions(1 to 6) are found in ".txt" or ".js" files within "./challenge/".

 ## Routes